kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

         Claim.Claim_Identifier = Claim1
   ```
   Note that the `Claim.Claim_Identifier = Claim1` equality condition is implicit in the `<in:Claim1> in:hasCatastrophe ?catastrophe` triple
-  and the `Claim.Catastrophe_Identifier = Catastrophe.Catastrophe_Identifier` condition is implicit in the fact that ?catastrophe
+  and the `Claim.Catastrophe_Identifier = Catastrophe.Catastrophe_Identifier` condition is implicit in the fact that `?catastrophe` appears
   both in the first and second triples in the SPARQL query.
 Such implicit equality conditions are common in the languages of
   graph query languages especially when expressing joins.
 For example in Cypher you omit all join conditions in WHERE clause as long
   as those joins have been pre-defined to the system as relationships.
+Instead you join records through the `(a)-[e]->(b)` syntax.
+  Not sure how much this could matter but it is an immediate advantage of SPARQL that can explain why complex join queries are easier to generate
+  in SPARQL than SQL.

-  On the flip side, SPARQL can be more verbose when doing some projections.
-For example, if you wanted to return number, open and close
+  Asa side note: On the flip side, SPARQL can be more verbose in projections.
+For example, if you wanted to return the number, open and close
   dates of every claim, you'd write the following SQL query:
   ```
   SELECT Claim_Number, Claim_Open_Date, Claim_Close_Date
   FROM Claim
   ```
-  In constrast in SPARQL, you'd have to write both the names of the property you want to project and give it an additional variable as follows:
+  In SPARQL, you'd have to write both the names of the property you want to project and give it an additional variable as follows:
   ```
   SELECT ?number, ?open_date, ?close_date
   WHERE { ?claim in:claimNumber ?number,